This is the most complete SEO checklist on the internet.

 Breadcrumbs navigation is OK for an ecommerce site.
 But it’s not necessary for a blog.

-So I recommended that Sean get rid of it.
+So Sean got rid of it.

 Proven’s blog posts also had massive images at the top of each post.